jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But to access our car insurance policy we do what?
 What does it take to get the blueprints to our home?
 How many people understand how their mortgage works?

 The rules, regulations, contracts, laws, that govern our lives is a complete mystery to most people.
 And that makes us dependent on people like claims adjusters, building inspectors, mortgage brokers, and lawyers.
-Giving these people the lever of power to become antagonists.
+We give these people the levers of power to become antagonists.

 The truth is, regular people can work as freely as the _Cities: Skylines_ clip above.
 Like taking an Uber, or renting an Airbnb, open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases can literally put the power in our hands!